USS Shangri-La: World War II

-On 10 April, she weighed anchor for Ulithi Atoll where she arrived 10 days later.
-After an overnight stay in the lagoon, Shangri-La departed Ulithi in company with destroyers and to report for duty with Vice Admiral Marc A. Mitscher's Task Force 58 (TF 58).
-On 24 April, she joined Task Group 58.4 (TG 58.4) while it was conducting a fueling rendezvous with TG 50.8.
+On 10 April, she weighed anchor for Ulithi Atoll, where she arrived 10 days later.
+After an overnight stay in the lagoon, Shangri-La departed Ulithi in company with destroyers and to report for duty with Vice Admiral Marc A. Mitscher's Task Force (TF) 58.
+On 24 April, she joined Task Group (TG) 58.4, while it was conducting a fueling rendezvous with TG 50.8.
 The next day, Shangri-La and her air group, CVG-85, launched their first strike against the Japanese.
 The target was Okino Daito Jima, a group of islands several hundred miles to the southeast of Okinawa.
-Her planes successfully destroyed radar and radio installations there and, upon their recovery, the task group sailed for Okinawa.
-Shangri-La supplied combat air patrols for the task group and close air support for the 10th Army on Okinawa before returning to Ulithi on 14 May.
+Her planes successfully destroyed radar and radio installations there, and upon their recovery, the TG sailed for Okinawa.
+Shangri-La supplied combat air patrols for the TG and close air support for the 10th Army on Okinawa before returning to Ulithi on 14 May.

-While at Ulithi, Shangri-La became the flagship of Carrier Task Force 2.
-Vice Admiral John S. McCain, Sr. hoisted his flag on Shangri-La on 18 May.
+While at Ulithi, Shangri-La became the flagship of Carrier TF 2.
+Vice Admiral John S. McCain, Sr., hoisted his flag on Shangri-La on 18 May.
 Six days later, TG 58.4, with Shangri-La in company, sortied from the lagoon.
-On 28 May, TG 58.4 became TG 38.4 and McCain relieved Mitscher as Commander, TF 38, retaining Shangri-La as his flagship.
-On 2–3 June, the task force launched air strikes on the Japanese home islands – aimed particularly at Kyūshū, the southernmost of the major islands.
+On 28 May, TG 58.4 became TG 38.4 and McCain relieved Mitscher as commander, TF 38, retaining Shangri-La as his flagship.
+On 2–3 June, the TF launched air strikes on the Japanese home islands – aimed particularly at Kyūshū, the southernmost of the major islands.
 Facing the stiffest airborne resistance to date, Shangri-Las airmen suffered their heaviest casualties.

-On 4–5 June, she moved off to the northwest to avoid a typhoon; then, on 6 June, her planes returned to close air support duty over Okinawa.
-On 8 June, her air group hit Kyūshū again, and, on the following day, they came back to Okinawa.
-On 10 June, the task force cleared Okinawa for Leyte, conducting drills en route.
+On 4–5 June, she moved off to the northwest to avoid a typhoon; then on 6 June, her planes returned to close-air-support duty over Okinawa.
+On 8 June, her air group hit Kyūshū again, and on the following day, they came back to Okinawa.
+On 10 June, the TF cleared Okinawa for Leyte, conducting drills en route.
 Shangri-La entered Leyte Gulf and anchored in San Pedro Bay on 13 June.
 She remained at anchor there for the rest of June, engaged in upkeep and recreation.

 On 1 July, Shangri-La got underway from Leyte to return to the combat zone.
-On the 2nd, the oath of office of Assistant Secretary of the Navy for Air was administered to John L. Sullivan on board Shangri-La, the first ceremony of its type ever undertaken in a combat zone.
-Eight days later, her air group commenced a series of air strikes against Japan which lasted until the capitulation on 15 August.
+On 2 July, the oath of office of Assistant Secretary of the Navy for Air was administered to John L. Sullivan on board Shangri-La, the first ceremony of its type ever undertaken in a combat zone.
+Eight days later, her air group commenced a series of air strikes against Japan, which lasted until the capitulation on 15 August.